sarahcolbert/Social_Support_Social_Isolation_Extraction/README.md

-# SISU
-Using Natural Language Processing to Identify  Social Support and Social Isolation from Electronic Health Records of Psychiatric Patients: A Multi-Site Study
+# Using Natural Language Processing to Identify  Social Support and Social Isolation from Electronic Health Records of Psychiatric Patients: A Multi-Site Study